meganodris/MultiSero/README.md

 number of pathogens is increased, the dimensions of the Gaussian components and the number of possible infection statuses increase.

+**Note:**

+- As the scale of antibody measurements will vary across assays, it is important to adjust model priors for the mu0, mu1, sd0 and sd1 parameters in the Stan file accordingly.

+- Setting reasonable parameter starting values for each chain when running the model can help speed up model run times and improve convergence.

 ``` r
 # check cmdstan toolchain & set cmdstan path
 check_cmdstan_toolchain()